 Designer Susan Hazel Rich’s line features beautiful and colorful items ranging from greeting cards to tote bags to tea towels.

-After bringing four Marvel movies to the big screen, the Russo brothers return to their native Cleveland with “Cherry.”
+After bringing four Marvel movies to the big screen, the Russo brothers returned to their native Cleveland with “Cherry.”

 Between 1941 and 1945, Willys-Overland of Toledo produced more than 363,000 jeeps for the war effort.
 Soldiers loved the vehicle, and it grew into a popular consumer brand that today employs thousands of Ohio autoworkers.